fedspendingtransparency/usaspending-api/README.md

 Now, go to `http://localhost:8000/api/v1/awards/` to see the API!
 There aren't any other urls set up at the moment.

-## ETL Process
+## ETL Setup

-The Django server has an ETL process built in as a custom management command.
-Follow these steps to import data from a data broker database:
+The Django server has extract, transform, and load (ETL) processes built in as custom management commands.
+To use them, follow these setup steps:

   1. Configure the `DATA_BROKER_DATABASE_URL` environment variable.
 This is the same process as setting up the API backend.
 Exporting `DATA_BROKER_DATABASE_URL` should look like this:

   ```
   $ export DATA_BROKER_DATABASE_URL='postgres://USER:PASSWORD@HOST:PORT/DATABASENAME'
   ```

+## Loading Data

+For details on loading reference data, DATA Act Broker submissions, and current USAspending data into the API, see [fixtures.md](fixtures.md).

 ## Public Domain License